This post may contain affiliate links. Please read our disclosure policy.

 - Remove from the oven and allow to cool to room temperature in the pan.

 - To make the brownies easier to slice, chill in the refrigerator for about 20 minutes.
-Remove the brownies from the pan and use a sharp knife to slice into 9 or 12 equal squares.
+Remove the brownies from the pan and use a sharp knife to slice into 9 equal squares.

 - Store any leftover brownies in a sealed container in the refrigerator or freezer.